up

 INTRODUCTION

-The County Executive's Recommended Capital Budget and Capital Improvements Program (CIP) contains a comprehensive picture of the Executive's recommendations for the budget year beginning July 1, including new and existing capital projects.
-This document is published biennially and transmitted to the County Council by January 15 as required by the County Charter and is available on the County's web site at montgomerycountymd.gov/omb/.
+The County's Approved Capital Budget and Capital Improvements Program (CIP) contains a comprehensive picture of the budget year beginning July 1, including the approved Project Description Forms (PDFs), summary schedules, and approval resolutions.
+This document is published biennially.
+This entire budget document section is available on the County's web site: http://www.montgomerycountymd.gov/omb/

 OPEN BUDGET